 Blue Ridge Music Trails is hosting a storytelling concert funded by the Jazz Foundation of America.
 They are providing support to artists in Western North Carolina after Hurricane Helene.
-Connie is sharing the stage with Josh Goforth, Sheila Kay Adams, and Michael Reno Harrel.
+Connie is sharing the stage with Josh Goforth, Sheila Kay Adams, and Michael Reno Harrell.
 Laura Boosinger will be the emcee.
-This afternoon storytelling event at the Historic Earle Theatre in Mount Airy, NC will kick off Mayberry Days.
+This afternoon storytelling event from 3-5pm at the Historic Earle Theatre in Mount Airy, NC will kick off Mayberry Days.

 The focus of this “Taking Your Story to the Stage” 3-day workshop is on storytelling performance.
 Each participant is asked to come with a story that is almost “stage-ready.”
 Participants gather at Connie’s home, tucked in the beautiful mountains surrounding Asheville, NC.
 This workshop intensive provides a supportive, affirming atmosphere to nurture each storyteller’s performance skills and confidence.
 “Taking Your Story to the Stage” is open only to those who have previously studied with Connie.
 If you have not had this opportunity and/or Connie has not heard you tell a story, a private coaching session may be required.
 Registration is limited so if you’d like to add your name to the list of participants now, contact Connie.
 For more details, click here.